SVP, Corporate Communications

 “Our research has shown how industry change is not just continuing, but accelerating.
 Two new key factors that are driving this change have emerged from this study: significant increase in business costs and evolving customer needs,” said Mark Dougan, Managing Director for Australia and New Zealand at Frost & Sullivan.
 “These trends may create new challenges for organizations, but at the same time they also create significant opportunities for growth, with internationalization topping the list.”

 The study shows that in 2016, 38 percent of senior executives believe their industry is changing “fast” or “very fast”, compared to 28 percent in 2014 and only 7 percent in 2010.
 A critical area that businesses are exploring is to expand their international footprint, in part supported by increasing economic integration in the Asia-Pacific region.

-According to the study, while not all businesses have yet entered overseas markets, globalisation is currently seen as an opportunity rather than a threat by 83 percent of organisations, particularly in Singapore, New Zealand and the Philippines.
+According to the study, while not all businesses have yet entered overseas markets, globalization is currently seen as an opportunity rather than a threat by 83 percent of organizations, particularly in Singapore, New Zealand and the Philippines.

-“For Hong Kong in particular, a significant majority of small businesses are already internationalised at 75 percent, well above Singapore’s figure of 54 percent,” Dougan said.
+“For Hong Kong in particular, a significant majority of small businesses are already internationalized at 75 percent, well above Singapore’s figure of 54 percent,” Dougan said.

 Hong Kong Businesses Plan for Expansion but Legacy Systems Can Hold them Back